ember-learn/ember-blog/content/ember-released-6-8.md

 Ember.js 6.8 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.

+v6.8.0 of `ember-source` is the first minor version of the package to be published to `npm` with [Trusted Publishing](https://docs.npmjs.com/trusted-publishers).
+We will be implementing this across all our packages.

+At the bottom of the [npm package page](https://www.npmjs.com/package/ember-source), you'll find a section labeled 'Provenance' that provides verification that the package contents were published from the source repository.

 #### Bug fixes

 Ember.js 6.8 introduced <insert number here> bug fixes.